bacitracin/technical-interview-trivia/ruby_questions.md

 * What's the difference between public / private / protected methods?
   * Public methods can be called by all objects and subclasses of the class in which they are defined in.
   * Protected methods are only accessible to objects within the same class.
   * Private methods are only accessible within the same instance.
+Private methods cannot be called by an explicit receiver.
+The receiver of a private method is always self.
+They are a way of encapsulating functionality within a class.

 * What is a singleton method?
+  * A method attached to an instance of a class.

 * Are instance methods public or private?
 What about class methods?
   * Both are public by default.